Serena Williams' path to Australian Open title may be as hard as 1, 2, 3

 Last year, Williams failed to reach a Grand Slam final for the first time in a year since 2006.
 It didn’t help that Wimbledon was canceled, and that she withdrew during the last major, the French Open, with an Achilles injury.

-But, while wearing a Florence Griffith Joyner-inspired outfit last week, she put injury concerns to rest in sweeping her first three opponents and outlasting powerful No. 7 seed Aryna Sabalenka in three sets in the fourth round.
+But, while wearing a Florence Griffith Joyner-inspired outfit for each match, she put injury concerns to rest in sweeping her first three opponents and outlasting powerful No. 7 seed Aryna Sabalenka in three sets in the fourth round.

-Both Williams’ coach, Patrick Mouratoglou, and Halep’s coach, Darren Cahill, said her movement in particular has been her best since returning from childbirth in 2018.
+Against Halep, Williams just about reversed their last meeting, when Halep played the best match of her life in a 6-2, 6-2 victory in the 2019 Wimbledon final.
+Both Williams’ coach, Patrick Mouratoglou, and Halep’s coach, Darren Cahill, said before the match that her movement has been her best since returning from childbirth in 2018.

 “We’ve been struggling those last years because she had a lot of injuries, so she was not able to practice the way we wanted,” Mouratoglou said.
 “It’s a bit of a vicious circle because when you can’t practice well, you don’t get fit.
 When you’re not fit, you get more injured.
 We had to get out of this vicious circle.”